 The Senior care industry is one that the foundation of military training—discipline, leadership, ambition and work ethic—works especially well with.
 Generating more than $75 billion in profits every year, the home health care industry is expected to see demand increase even more as growing numbers of baby boomers reach 65.
 A leader in this burgeoning industry, Home Helpers has given veterans yet another way to give back to their communities.
 One incentive Home Helpers offers is comprehensive training to support franchisees through every stage of ownership, as well as $5,000 off the franchise fee and a 10 percent discount for veterans.
 Additionally, the company’s nearly 20 years in the business have earned them recognition, including a ranking of “Top Senior Care Franchise” by Entrepreneur.com for five consecutive years.

 Minuteman Press is the world’s largest printing, design and marketing franchise having started franchising in 1975.
 It’s been rated number one in its category by Entrepreneur Magazine 25 times including the latest in 2017.
 There are several factors that make Minuteman Press attractive for veterans.
 First, the majority of Minuteman Press franchisees did not have prior industry experience.
 Second, Minuteman Press owners pride themselves on great quality of service – a key tenant of being in the military.
 Finally, Minuteman Press offers a $10,000 discount to veterans off of the licensing fee of a new location.
 With a proven business model, one of the largest support teams in franchising, multiple revenue streams, and a royalty incentive program, Minuteman Press is a great option for veterans.
+Read about a Veteran who owns one of these franchises.

 Since 1985, Coverall has helped more than 9,000 independent franchised business owners start their own commercial cleaning businesses.
 It’s a great option for veterans with a low start-up cost including a 10 percent discount for veterans off the initial franchise fee and financing options.
 In addition, Coverall offers hands-on training in the commercial cleaning business so there is no previous experience required.
 Finally, they guide you through the process of starting up your business step-by-step.
 The Coverall business model allows a quick time-to-market with opportunity to grow fast.